 In order to reduce the number of passengers touching common areas, we have proactively installed motion sensor activated technology throughout public areas, including doors, faucets, soap dispensers, flush valves, paper towel dispensers and doors.
 Each terminal is stocked with hand sanitizer dispensers, and most of our 50 water bottle filling stations are hands free.

 Free Airport Parking

-On-site airport parking is free to all passengers and employees on a first-come, first-served basis until March 30.
+On-site airport parking is free to all passengers and employees on a first-come, first-served basis.
 The AAdvantage® Aviator® Mastercard® Parking is also FREE for AAdvantage® Aviator Mastercard® cardholders.
 When parking, remember to take a ticket at entrance.
 Parking is free, but this step is operationally necessary.

 Shops & Dining

 The more than 170 PHL Food & Shops will right-size their terminal offerings to accommodate adjusted passenger volume levels.
 Throughout each section of the airport, food, drinks and travel essentials will continue to be available.
 Visit PHL.org/Open to see the latest store openings.